noahcutter/embeds/README.md

 ## Set Up

 The first step is to create an html file that contains the iframe.
 This repository contains the code for iframes that are currently embedded onto [digital.vpr.net](http://digital.vpr.net).
 For basic iframe embeds, follow `template.html`.
 For a SoundCloud embed, see `wintry-mix.html`.
-For DocumentCloud (with use of the `pym.js sendHeight()` method) see `dps-documents.html`.
 For jplayer, follow `newscast.html`.
 The CSS at the top of `newscast.html` was styled by Jim Hill to match Core Publisher's audio play buttons.
 Major points to Jim for that.

 For pym.js, follow the instructions [here](http://blog.apps.npr.org/pym.js/).
 With Core Publisher, be sure to use the pym.js loader version.